 As much as possible, answer the short form honestly.
 This will save you the hassle of filling up the long form and the anxiety of waiting for your results for a few more months.

-During your CDR, the SSA will either get your updated medical records from your doctor or ask it from you.
+During your CDR, the SSA will either get your updated medical records from your doctor or ask for them from you.

 The SSA will send the CDR notice along with the short or long forms to your registered mailing address.
-If you moved and did not inform the SSA of such, those paperworks will be sent to the wrong address.
+If you moved and did not inform the SSA about it, those documents will be sent to the wrong address.

 About The Author

 Judy Ponio is a writer and editor for the Victor Malca Law P.A. website and blog.
 She enjoys helping people in need with questions about social security disability and workers compensation law.
 She has a passion for helping those in need and the elderly with accurate legal information that can make a positive difference in their lives.